haddocking/haddock-runner/docs/src/usage.md

         cmrest: true
 ```

-See [Writing a Benchmark YAML File](#step-3-write-the-benchmark-configuration) for complete configuration options.
+See [Configuration Reference](./reference.md) for complete configuration options.

 ### Step 4: Run the Benchmark